 They warned us not to talk or discuss amongst ourselves.
 However, like restless school children, we found a way to communicate in hushed tones amongst ourselves.

 “Barrister, sorry about your gunshot wound, I hope the pain is not too much,” I enquired from a fellow hostage, with heartfelt sympathy.

 “It’s hurting me, but what can I do?
 I’m grateful to God that I wasn’t hit at a more delicate part of the body.”

 For the rest of the day, negotiations continued between the kidnappers on one side and the respective families of the hostages on the other.

 They kept threatening us saying, “You better tell your families to cooperate with us or we will finish you in this forest.”

 “Don’t worry, you will get your money.
 Just give us more time,” assured a fellow hostage.

-I didn’t know if he was fully confident our families would be able to raise the ransom money or he said it to calm the already tensed nerves of our captors.
+I didn’t know if he was fully confident our families would be able to raise the ransom money.
+May be he said it to calm the already tensed nerves of our captors.
 Either way, it was fine because the kidnappers gave us some breathing space after hearing that.